mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 ## Create a Subclass of the View you Want to Extend

-Most of custom controls are hosted in a `ContentView` as it is the simplest container and doesn't expose special properties (like `Orientation` of the `StackLayout` that can interfer with the the control behavior).
+Most of custom controls are hosted in a `ContentView` as it is the simplest container and doesn't expose special properties (like `Orientation` of the `StackLayout` that may be interfer with the the control behavior).
-Create a subclass from `ContentView` in the .NET Standard library project, name it `ToggleButton`, it holds the `StackLayout` that has two children: [`Label`](xref:Xamarin.Forms.Label) and [`BoxView`](xref:Xamarin.Forms.BoxView), the following diagram illustrates the control outline:
+Create a subclass from `ContentView` in the .NET Standard library project, name it `CustomProgressBar`, it holds the `StackLayout` that has two children: [`Label`](xref:Xamarin.Forms.Label) and [`BoxView`](xref:Xamarin.Forms.BoxView), the following diagram illustrates the control outline:

 ![](custom-controls-images/togglebutton-layout.png "Togle bar control outline")